 Conclusion

 We’ve journeyed together through the evolution of gear for skateboarding, from crude clay skate wheels to the precision-crafted urethane of today.
 Along the way, we’ve seen how skateboarding innovation has shaped and improved our boards, making them safer and more enjoyable to ride.
+As skateboarding enthusiasts ourselves, we appreciate these advancements and are excited about what’s next in this ever-evolving skateboarding sport.
+Let’s keep pushing skateboarding boundaries together!

-What Is The History Of Skate Sport?
+What Is The History Of Skateboarding?

 What Was Skate Sport First Known As?

 Skateboarding was first known as “sidewalk surfing” due to its initial resemblance to surfing on the pavement rather than water.
+Richard Lawrence with a common name as Larry Stevenson was the one who invented the kicktail.

 Why Are Skateboards Shaped The Way They Are?